 - An under proofed buns will be very dense and have bumpy surface after steaming.
 An over proofed buns may widen to the side and much flatter, but they shouldn't be dense and heavy.
 So, overproof may still be a bit "safer" compared to the buns not sufficiently proofed.
 Ideally, we want it to be perfectly proofed of course 😉

-- Most likely your steamer won't be able to accommodate steaming all buns at one go, unless you have something like this 3-tier food steamer (which I really love).
+- Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Here's what you can do: Make sure to cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity until they are ready to be steamed

 - Please note that I use the largest burner on my stove.
 Different sizes of burners will produce different amount of heat, so use your largest burner.
-Bring the water in your steamer to a boil.
-Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping back on the steamed buns as this will create "burn" spots
+TURN THE HEAT TO MEDIUM (6/10)

 - Proceed with the next batch and steam with the same method and setting as I mentioned above.
 You don't have to wait for the water in the steamer to cool down to start.
-Just turn on the stove, crack the lid open and the time starts when water is back to a simmer again
+Just turn on the stove to medium heat, crack the lid open immediately and the time starts when water is back to a simmer again

-- Immediately remove the buns to wire rack to let them cool down.
+- Serve them warm or immediately remove the buns to wire rack to let them cool down.
 This is to ensure the bottom of the steamed buns will not be wet and soggy

 - If you make extra and plan to store them, let the already steamed buns cooled down completely and then place them on a baking sheet, not touching each other, and then put the entire tray inside the freezer for about 1 hour.
 They will harden, but not completely frozen yet.
 Transfer to a freezer bag and they will not stick to each other anymore.
 Try not to keep for more than 1 month